-According to the New York State Department of Environmental Conservation, pesticides are principally: 1) substances or mixtures of substances intended for preventing, destroying, repelling, or mitigating insects, rodents, fungi, weeds, or other forms of plant or animal life or viruses; and 2) any substance or mixture of substances intended as a plant regulator, defoliant or desiccant.
+According to the New York State Department of Environmental Conservation, pesticides are principally:

+- substances or mixtures of substances intended for preventing, destroying, repelling, or mitigating insects, rodents, fungi, weeds, or other forms of plant or animal life or viruses; and - 2. any substance or mixture of substances intended as a plant regulator, defoliant, or desiccant.

 Requirements involving the use of pesticides are outlined in Title 6 of New York Codes Rules and Regulations, Part 325.
 This regulation mandates that only certified employees are approved to use pesticides in a commercial setting.
-Additionally, when pesticides are applied, consideration must be given to weather conditions, environmental conditions, potential for water contamination, and protocol for safe usage, including visual markers.
+Additionally, when pesticides are applied, consideration must be given to weather conditions, environmental conditions, potential for water contamination, and safe usage.